mindcrazyapps/uiux-tiddlywiki-store/README.md

 #### Is there any demo of tiddlywiki-storage working?
 Yes.
 So, please see this live demo [here](https://tiddlywiki-storage.netlify.app/)

+#### How does tiddlywiki-storage work?
+Please see this.

+**img 1**
+![image](./screenshot/example1.png)

+**img 2**
+![image](./screenshot/example2.png)

 #### How was tiddlywiki-storage made?
 tiddlywiki-storage is based from [Web3 UI Kit](https://github.com/devzstudio/Web3UIKit/)(Opensource Web3 UI Components using ReactJs, Styled Components) and [remotestorage-widget](https://github.com/remotestorage/remotestorage-widget).

 #### What network protocols, apis, storage services do they offer?
 SFTP, FTP, Orbit-db, IPFS, Gitlab, GitHub, Dropbox, Google Drive etc.

-**img 1**
-![image](./screenshot/example1.png)

-**img 2**
-![image](./screenshot/example2.png)